benjiesun666-gif/transformer-go-tpu/README.md

 ### 3. Data Pipeline & Value Retro-propagation
 The self-play engine (`tpu_selfplay.py`) evaluates hundreds of parallel environments.
 Upon terminal states, true game outcomes `[-1, 0, 1]` are retro-propagated through the trajectory and strictly mapped to 128 categorical Value Buckets `[0, 127]` to align with the Cross-Entropy value loss.
 Data is serialized to compressed `.npz` files.
 PyTorch's `DataLoader` is utilized purely on the CPU side (`data_utils.py`) to handle asynchronous, multi-worker I/O and batch concatenation, before converting batches to `jnp.array` for TPU ingestion.

+### 4. Advanced Optimizer Stack & SWA
+To jump out of sharp local minima and improve generalization, the default AdamW optimizer has been replaced with a custom stack: **SGD + Lookahead**.
+Furthermore, **Stochastic Weight Averaging (SWA)** is manually tracked across epochs using pure `jax.tree_map` operations, maintaining a smoothed parameter state that drastically increases self-play stability.

+### 5. Zero-Overhead Playout Cap Randomization
+To encourage diverse exploration during self-play, the MCTS `num_simulations` is randomized per step (e.g., 800-1200).
+Since dynamically changing this parameter inside `mctx` would trigger catastrophic XLA recompilations on the TPU, the engine pre-compiles a discrete pool of MCTS functions.
+The Python control loop stochastically routes each step to a specific JIT-compiled function, achieving varying search depths with absolute zero recompilation overhead.

 ## 📂 Codebase Structure